zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 Also, see the Macros section for a list of macros used to set trigger values.
 *NOTE.* Some metrics may not be collected depending on your Kubernetes version and configuration.

+Set up the macros to filter the metrics of discovered worker nodes:

+- {$KUBE.LLD.FILTER.WORKER_NODE.MATCHES}
+- {$KUBE.LLD.FILTER.WORKER_NODE.NOT_MATCHES}

-Set up macros to filter pod metrics by namespace:
+Set up macros to filter metrics by namespace:

-- {$KUBE.LLD.FILTER.POD.NAMESPACE.MATCHES}
+- {$KUBE.LLD.FILTER.NAMESPACE.MATCHES}
-- {$KUBE.LLD.FILTER.POD.NAMESPACE.NOT_MATCHES}
+- {$KUBE.LLD.FILTER.NAMESPACE.NOT_MATCHES}

-**Note**, If you have a large cluster, it is highly recommended to set a filter for discoverable pods.
+**Note**, If you have a large cluster, it is highly recommended to set a filter for discoverable namespaces.